keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ### User Story

+#### Appointment Scheduling User Story

 > **As a** patient, **I want to** schedule an appointment, **so that** I can receive medical care from my practitioner.

-The above User Story starts at the `Request Availability` system command and ends at the `Appointment Scheduled` system event.
+The above User Story starts at the `Request Availability` Command and ends at the `Appointment Scheduled` Event.
 It involves multiple steps and interactions between the patient, practitioner, and the system.

+#### Other Example Stories

+> - "As a doctor, I want to set my availability so that patients can only book appointments during my working hours."
+> - "As a patient, I want to receive a notification when my appointment is confirmed so that I can plan my day accordingly."
+> - "As an admin, I want to view all scheduled appointments so that I can manage the clinic's daily schedule."

+#### Breaking Down the User Story

-Next, let's map out the various examples and scenarios for this User Story.
+Next, let’s map out the various examples and scenarios for the above [Appointment Scheduling User Story](#appointment-scheduling-user-story).

 ### Example Mapping